donaldmunro/AARemu/README.md

-The <b>Rotation sensor</b> specifies which orientation sensor fusion method to use for calculating the device orientation and bearing for cooked orientation data.
+The <b>Rotation sensor</b> specifies which orientation sensor fusion method to use for calculating the device orientation and bearing for interactive mode or cooked orientation data for free recordings.
 The sensor fusion code is based on work done by Alexander Pacha for his Masters thesis (see Credits below), although the vanilla Rotation Vector provided by Android which used a Kalman filter can also be used (in some cases it may provide better results due to manufacturers knowledge of idiosyncrasies of the hardware sensors used).
 The vanilla rotation vector is also the default sensor.

 <b>Max Size</b> specifies the maximum size the recording can grow to (suffixed by 'G' for gigabytes,
 'M' for megabytes or 'K' for kilobytes - no suffix means bytes).